Dossier's Designer Perfume Dupes Have No Business Being This Good

 Buying a luxury perfume is as much about the fantasy as the scent itself.
 More often than not, you're paying for the name, the allure that comes with a much-coveted item and, let’s be honest, the pretty bottle that looks great on your nightstand.
 But what if you don’t care about all the extras?
 What if you just want to smell amazing without dropping hundreds of dollars?
 For those who don’t have a case of perfume elitism, this is where Dossier comes in.

-Much like Oakcha’s perfume dupes, the affordable fragrance brand has quickly gained viral status on TikTok for its spot-on recreations of high-end scents — all at $59 or less.
-Ambery Saffron, $49, a cheaper alternative to Baccarat Rouge 540, $210, is a particular favorite, racking up hundreds of thousands of TikTok views in blindfolded perfume tests.
+Much like Oakcha’s perfume dupes, the affordable fragrance brand has quickly gained viral status on TikTok for its spot-on recreations of high-end scents — all at £39 or less.
+Ambery Saffron, £39, a cheaper alternative to Baccarat Rouge 540, £245, is a particular favourite, racking up hundreds of thousands of TikTok views in blindfolded perfume tests.

 AdvertisementADVERTISEMENT